Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ## The aftermath
 Crypto's gilded age is probably now over.
 Most of those newly minted millionaires have unwittingly surrendered their riches, the hype has died away, ICO funding has dried up, [SEC enforcement actions](http://fortune.com/2018/11/02/sec-ico-report-cryptocurrency-scams/) are trickling in, and the media's crush on crypto has passed.

 But, Perez reminds us, the installation phase and subsequent crash is not merely painful—it is necessary to any technological revolution.
 The financial casino attracts the funds necessary to install basic infrastructure and facilitate social learning.
-Without the dotcom bubble, there would not have been all of the investments into optical fiber buildouts, new ISPs and internet infrastructure, packet-switched networks for telecoms, and all of the other social and technological infrastructure necessary for the Internet to take over the world.
+Without the dotcom bubble, there would not have been all of the investments into optical fiber buildouts, ISPs and internet infrastructure, packet-switched networks for telecoms, and all the excitement that galvanized internet penetration across the United States.
+We needed that social and technological foundation in place for the Internet to flourish.

-For crypto, there are now many world class teams well-capitalized to build, scale, and evolve blockchain technology, and tens of millions of people in the world who now understand decentralization, proof of work, and private keys.
+As for crypto, there are now many world class teams well-capitalized to build, scale, and evolve blockchain technology, and tens of millions of people in the world who now understand decentralization, proof of work, and private keys.
 Looking back, it's really quite amazing!
 It comes at a high cost, but Perez hints: it's likely that bubbles like these are the only way to overcome technological inertia.

-Ultimately, the collapse paves the way for the more fruitful and unglamorous deployment phase.
-For crypto, we'll see whether that's borne out.

 Perez's book was written in 2003 during the nadir of the dotcom crash, and she presciently situates the Internet within her K-wave framework.
 History has proven her right.
-But we should be careful not to invert her thesis: she claims that all technological revolutions induce a bubble, but that does not mean all bubbles are induced by technological revolutions—indeed, most aren't.
+But we should be careful not to invert her thesis: she claims that all technological revolutions induce a bubble, but that does not mean all bubbles are induced by technological revolutions.
+Indeed, most aren't.

-So what does Perez explain about the ICO bubble?
+So what does Perez and the dot com crash explain about the ICO bubble?

-She explains the logic of frenzy, the stoking of financial capital, and the rhetoric of revolution ("the future will be decentralized").
-She explains the explosion of retail investors ("widows and orphans"), traditional financial capital piling in at dizzying prices (Telegram, Filecoin, Hashgraph), and the flood of traditional entrepreneurs contorting themselves to follow the new paradigm.
+They explain the logic of frenzy, the stoking of financial capital, and the rhetoric of paradigm shifts ("the future will be decentralized").
+Perez explains the influx of retail investors ("widows and orphans"), traditional financial capital piling in at dizzying prices (Telegram, Filecoin, Hashgraph), and the flood of traditional entrepreneurs contorting themselves to follow the new paradigm.
 All of the VC coins and status games obey the time-old logic of installation.

-But there's another side to what we saw in the ICO bubble, which goes beyond Perez's framework.
-For this, we turn to our second historical model: the penny stock boom of the 90s.

-CONCLUSION: bring down the volume a bit.
+## Where is crypto going from here?

-(Though it’s a drop in the bucket compared to all stages of venture capital, which deployed around $500B during that period.)

-But this bubble was not nearly as destabilizing—the dotcom bubble wiped out $5 trillion of value, and was more localized to the United States, whereas losses in the ICO bubble were absorbed across many more economies.
+In the end, we should count ourselves lucky that the ICO bubble was not as destructive as the dotcom bubble.
+Though about $15B were raised by ICOs in 2017-2018, that's a drop in the bucket compared to all of venture capital, which deployed around [$500B during the same period](https://news.crunchbase.com/news/q4-2018-closes-out-a-record-year-for-the-global-vc-market/).
+And the ICO crash was not nearly as destabilizing—when all is said and done, the dotcom bubble wiped out about $5 trillion of value, and was more concentrated in the United States.
+Losses in the ICO bubble meanwhile were about a tenth of that, absorbed across many more economies, and during a time of relative economic prosperity.

-(You might push back here that it was really the name brand cryptocurrencies like Bitcoin and Ether that captured most of the value during the bubble, not the long tail of ICOs.
-While it's true that Bitcoin appreciated significantly during the bubble, that was driven largely by being the reserve currency of ICOs and the exchanges where speculation took place.
-It was also ICOs that ultimately drove the bubble and its collapse, evidenced by [Bitcoin's dominance ratio](https://coinmarketcap.com/charts/#dominance-percentage) falling from 85% before the boom to a low of 33% in January 2018, and then recovering to only 50% post-crash.)

-#
+It's funny to say out loud, but I'm glad to have witnessed a speculative bubble from up close.
+I was too young to appreciate the dot com bubble when it happened, and now I've got some good war stories to share with future generations.
+It was a wild time, when anyone in the world could launch a coin and raise millions of dollars.
+I don't think we'll see anything like that again for a long time.

+## CLEAN THIS UP FROM HERE
+Ultimately, I'm optimistic about the future.
+I think crypto solves real problems, and I look forward to seeing entrepreneurs tackle them going forward.

+As Perez puts it, the collapse paves the way for the more fruitful deployment phase.
+I think it's coming.
+But it will be slow, unglamorous, and probably won't make for nearly as entertaining of headlines.

+Oh well.